opencog/docker/README.md

 ### Docker image structure:

-    ├─opencog/opencog-deps:utopic
+    ├─opencog/opencog-deps:jammy
     ├─opencog/opencog-deps:latest
       ├─buildbot_* (Where * = atomspace, cogutil, opencog, moses)
       ├─opencog/cogutil:latest
         ├─opencog/opencog-dev:cli (for a dev environment)
         ├─opencog/opencog-dev:ide
-        ├─opencog/moses
+        ├─opencog/atomspace
+        ├─opencog/learn
+        ├─opencog/lang-pairs

 ### Organizational Notes:
 Dockerhub's copies of opencog dockerfiles are here: https://hub.docker.com/search?q=opencog

-* `opencog/opencog-deps:latest`: Ubuntu 20.04 based image with all
+* `opencog/opencog-deps:latest`: Ubuntu 22.04 based image with all
    OpenCog's dependencies installed.
-This forms the base of `opencog/cogutil`.
+This does not need to be rebuilt, except to pick up the latest in version of the base OS and OS security patches.
+This is the base image for `opencog/cogutil`.

 * `buildbot_*`: Is used for buildbot found [here](buildbot.opencog.org:8010)

-* `opencog/cogutil`: It is the base image for `opencog/opencog-dev:cli`,
+* `opencog/cogutil`: This depends on the `opencog/opencog-deps:latest`
-   `opencog/opencog-dev:ide` and `opencog/moses` images.
-It installs cogutil over `opencog/opencog-deps` image.
-The main reason for having this is to speed up rebuilds as one doesn't ave to rebuild the `opencog-deps` image, unless there are dependency changes, and rebuilding this image will suffice for updating the dependent images.

-* `opencog/opencog-dev:cli`: Mainly for running/developing through a shared
-   filesystem between host and container.
+  image.
+It installs the base cogutil tools; these are shared by several other opencog repos.
+This is the base image for the `opencog/atomspace` image.
+Dependent images will rebuild if this image is updated.

+* `opencog/atomspace`: This depends on the `opencog/cogutil:latest`
+  image.
+It provides the AtomSpace, RocksDB, the Cogserver, and the network CogStorageNode, allowing complex AtomSpace networks to be built.

+* `opencog/learn`: This depends on the `opencog/atomspace:latest`
+  image.
+It provides the basic development environment for the language learning project.

+* `opencog/opencog-dev:cli`: This depends on the
+  `opencog/atomspace:latest` image.
+It installs all supported opencog repos and tools, including `as-moses`.

-* `opencog/opencog-dev:ide`: To be used for developing using ides.
+* `opencog/opencog-dev:ide`: To be used for developing using IDEs.
    QtCreator is installed.

-* `opencog/moses`: It has moses and R installed.
-R is installed for those who want to use the R binding for moses.
-The binding is not yet included but can be found [here](https://github.com/mjsduncan/Rmoses).

 ## Usage
 * To run the demos and other containers, docker must be installed.